insensitiveclod/vexim2/README.md

 Thanks for picking the Virtual Exim package, for your virtual mail hosting needs! :-)

 This document provides a basic guide on how to get Virtual Exim working on your system.
-In this guide, I assume that you have *a little* knowledge of both MySQL and Exim.
+In this guide, I assume that you have *a little* knowledge of both MySQL/PostgreSQL and Exim.

 Before we go into any details, I'd like to thanks Philip Hazel and the Exim developers for a fine product.
 I would also like to thanks the postmasters at various domains for letting me play havoc with their mail while I set this up :-) Finally, a special note of thanks to Dan Bernstein for his Qmail MTA.
 Dan, thank you for educating me how mail delivery really shouldn't be done, on the Internet.